LightDNZ/LightDNZ/README.md

 # ☎️ Contact

-You can reach me at discord - 1palinopsia
+You can reach me at discord - correntesdeanjo